ibm-cloud-docs/log-analysis/devops/control_usage_api.md

 {{site.data.keyword.attribute-definition-list}}

-# Analyzing event data trends by using the API (WIP)
+# Analyzing event data trends by using the API
 {: #control_usage_api}

 In {{site.data.keyword.la_full}}, you can query your logging instance and identify usage trends over a period of time by using the *Usage API*.